 The cards have the same names and functions as late Tenshō karuta except for rei being

 additional card is called kinfuda 金札.

 Several regional varieties developed, varying mainly in graphical design.
 In general, the pip cards were simplified and the court cards obfuscated; both printed in black and red on white background, sometimes with silver details on top.

 Later in the 18th century, a simplified form of Mekuri karuta appeared.
 Each of the several different patterns that developed consists of four copies of a single suit from a Mekuri pack; either ōru or hau.

 In the hau patterns, the ace and four of one of the sets are marked as special; otherwise all sets are identical.
 This marking is partially in the form of silver overlays and partially by a more fundamentally different design.
 In the ōru patterns, there is also a special three, and in a single pattern all twelve cards of one set are special.

 The other ōru patterns are also reduced to ten cards per suit by dropping the two highest court cards, leaving only the sōta.
 The same is the case for a single hau pattern, where the design of the sōta is not based on Mekuri cards, but rather on a standard western Jack.
 This is also the only Kabu pattern without a kinfuda card.

-This game uses two different decks, each consisting of a single suit of cards from one to six, repeated several times.
-One of the decks employs ace to six of ōru from a Mekuri or Kabu deck – this is the extent of the relationship to other cards games.
-The other deck is not based on any other type of cards, but consists of stylised versions of the Chinese numerals from one to six.
+This game uses two different packs, each consisting of a single suit of cards from one to six, repeated several times.
+One of the packs employs ace to six of ōru from a Mekuri or Kabu pack – this is the extent of the relationship to other cards games.
+The other pack is not based on any other type of cards, but consists of stylised versions of the Chinese numerals from one to six.